mtsoares/kubernetes-lab/README.md

 * FQDN for the VM
 * FQDN for a Wordpress service to be installed
 * FQDN for a demoapp service to be installed
-* Demoapp to be uploaded toa public container repository
+* Demoapp to be uploaded to a public container repository